anonymous-rubick/ms-tcn-bilinear/README.md

-Our code is developped based on:
+Our code is developped based on the following work, the github repo of which is [here](https://github.com/yabufarha/ms-tcn).

     @inproceedings{farha2019ms,
       title={Ms-tcn: Multi-stage temporal convolutional network for action segmentation},